 Land Use Policies Applicable to All Land Uses 2.
 There is an identified need, especially proximate to Fort A.P.
 Hill, to minimize light pollution.
 Considering the rural and residential surroundings it is important to minimize risk of light spillage in the direction of adjacent properties as well as to the night sky.
 In 2016, Spotsylvania County updated the Outdoor Lighting ordinance in Sec.
 23-5.12 to be night sky friendly, requiring full cutoff or fully shielded luminaires.
 The outdoor lighting ordinance includes a number of light spillage protections respecting adjacent residential lots and roads.
 In addition to County code requirements related to outdoor lighting, in the interest of addressing potential lighting impacts staff recommends inclusion of lighting related special use conditions to further mitigate potential impacts.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.

 Land Use Policies Applicable to All Land Uses 3.
 Wherever possible, existing trees and tree buffers should be preserved rather than replacing mature vegetation with new plantings.
 Considering current conditions, the extent of tree preservation has been compromised by recent timbering operations onsite consistent with the historic use and ownership of the project area.
+Timbering operations through the Virginia Department of Forestry permit extensive clearing of sites to property lines and into Resource Protection Areas.
 Tree preservation will only be possible in areas left untouched by timbering.
-Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and the preservation areas as depicted on project GDP.
-Staff recommends the development and conditioning of a Landscape Cover and Buffer Maintenance Plan.
+The extent of clearing has had a negative impact on this proposal making it difficult to "fit in" to the landscape of the area without concern for visual impacts to the community around the project periphery where public roads and residential properties exist.
+The scale of the project expands the extent of concern related to negative impacts on community character or tourism "allure" as mentioned earlier in the Comprehensive Plan.
+The applicant is now faced with the task of re-establishing forested buffers, re-establish Resource Protection Areas forestry, and managing large scale site work and associated erosion and sediment control protections.
+Otherwise natural reforestation and supplemental plantings will be necessary to re-establish a natural forested state within transitional screening areas and the preservation areas.
+These buffers take time to re-establish.

 Land Use Policies Applicable to All Land Uses 8.
 Redevelopment and investment in existing developed areas should be encouraged provided that the development does not adversely impact adjoining properties.
+As proposed staff does not believe this proposal sufficiently mitigates potential adverse impacts upon adjoining properties.
+Staff believes impacts mitigations can only be achieved through adherence of staff recommended conditions applied to the proposal.
 Staff believes the construction phase of this project will warrant the greatest deal of attention to assure impact mitigation in order to avoid negative impacts onsite and to the surroundings.
 The construction phase appears to present a period of greatest cause for concern until the site is stabilized and has resulted in a great deal of citizen feedback, study and review of findings, planning and discussion amongst citizens groups, Federal, State, and Local agencies to seek the most favorable outcomes.
-The construction phase poses the greatest challenges for environmental (stormwater, slope stabilization and erosion), emergency management, installation of screening, transportation, zoning building, etc. In order to accommodate a new use as proposed, in the interest of addressing impacts, staff believes the project will be in compliance with County policy through compliance with Federal, State and local environmental regulations and staff recommended special use conditions and the project Generalized Development Plan.
-Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.
+The construction phase poses the greatest challenges for environmental (stormwater, slope stabilization and erosion), emergency management, installation of screening, transportation, zoning building, historic resource protection measures, etc. In order to accommodate a new use as proposed, in the interest of addressing impacts, staff believes the project will be in compliance with County policy through compliance with Federal, State and local environmental regulations and staff recommended special use conditions and the project Generalized Development Plan.